thewoolleyman/boxbuilder/README.markdown

   files which it sources (executes).
 * If it does not already exist, $HOME/.boxbuilderrc will automatically be created with commands to automatically set, download and source (execute)
-  $HOME/.boxbuilderrc\_download from the url specified in the 'boxbuilderrc\_url' environment variable.
+  $HOME/.boxbuilderrc\_download from the url specified in the 'boxbuilderrc\_download\_url' environment variable.
 By default, it points to the '[boxbuilderrc\_download\_example](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilderrc_download_example)' file at [http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilderrc\_download\_example](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilderrc_download_example)
-* The auto-creation of a $HOME/.boxbuilderrc file is a simple "auto-update" mechanism, which will result in the latest version of the config at 'boxbuilderrc\_url' to be automatically downloaded and used every time boxbuilder is run.
+* The auto-creation of a $HOME/.boxbuilderrc file is a simple "auto-update" mechanism, which will result in the latest version of the config at 'boxbuilderrc\_download\_url' to be automatically downloaded and used every time boxbuilder is run.
 * This simple config-file-based approach allows you to have standard config files for different machines stored in source control and ensure the latest version is always